 Think your child might need some extra support as they navigate school life?
 Many international schools in Singapore have programmes and therapies that aid students who are facing challenges, whether it be learning difficulties, emotional issues, special needs or others.
-Find out more about what’s available at two Singapore schools, from counselling and learning support to therapy and pastoral care.
+Find out more about what’s available at two Singapore schools and a learning centre, from counselling and learning support to therapy and pastoral care.

 Melbourne Specialist International School (MSIS) integrates therapies collaboratively within the school to support students (three to 21 years) with special needs.
 This is done through an arts-based programme that uses dance, drama, music and visual arts to teach English, Mathematics and daily life skills.